On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 2: Introduction

 {In \cite{CarlesonPart1} and in this paper, we consider another family of quantitative coefficients that we call \emph{$\nb$-numbers}.} Roughly speaking, $\nb$-numbers measure ``flatness'' of a set using mappings into model spaces, rather than using the metric distance from approximating sets. {We consider first a Euclidean variant of the $\nb$-coefficients.} We denote by $\pi_V:\mathbb{R}^n \to V$ the Euclidean orthogonal projection onto the affine $k$-plane $V$ in $\mathbb{R}^n$, and we define for $q\in (0,\infty)$,

 By the triangle inequality we always have

+{ For illustration, suppose that the double integral in \eqref{eq:nb_intro} vanishes for some $V\in \mathcal V_k.$ Then $\pi_V$ is an isometry in $B_r(x)\cap E$ up to an $\mathcal{H}^k$-null set, which means that $E\cap B_r(x)$ is contained in a $k$-plane $V'$ parallel to $V$, except for an $\mathcal{H}^k$-null set.
+In other words, the coefficients $\nb_{q,\mathcal{V}_k}$ provide an alternative to the coefficients $\beta_{q,\mathcal{V}_k}$ for measuring how well $E$ is approximated by $k$-planes.
+The main motivation is that these new numbers are better suited to study settings more general than the Euclidean one.
+In fact, we will define in Section \ref{s:axiomatic} a variant of the coefficients $\nb_{q,\mathcal{V}_k}$ in metric spaces with projections onto more abstract, axiomatically defined, planes. }

-The new coefficients can be used to formulate a geometric lemma analogous to \eqref{eq:Beta_q}; see Definition \ref{d:GL} for a very general definition of geometric lemmas {stated} in terms of systems of Christ-David dyadic cubes.
+The coefficients {$\nb_{q,\mathcal{V}_k}$} can be used to formulate a geometric lemma analogous to \eqref{eq:Beta_q}; see Definition \ref{d:GL} for a very general definition of geometric lemmas {stated} in terms of systems of Christ-David dyadic cubes.
 Roughly speaking, the symbol $\mathrm{GLem}(h,p,M)$ denotes a Carleson measure condition in the spirit of \eqref{eq:Beta_q} with $\beta$-numbers replaced by other coefficients given by $h$, and the integrability exponent ``$2$'' replaced by ``$p$''.
+We write $E\in \mathrm{GLem}(h,p)$ to express that $E$ satisfies the condition $\mathrm{GLem}(h,p,M)$ for some choice of $M<\infty$.

+{ Despite \eqref{eq:easy iota beta}, it turns out that the $\iota$- and $\beta$-coefficients differ regarding the exponents for which a geometric lemma holds for a given set $E$.
+The aim of this paper is precisely to provide rigorous versions of this fact.
+More precisely, our goal is twofold: first we show that uniform $k$-rectifiability in $\rr^n$, which is known to be equivalent to $\mathrm{GLem}(\beta_{2,\mathcal{V}_k},2)$, can be characterized using the geometric lemma $\mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$.
+Second, we show that a geometric lemma of the form $\mathrm{GLem}(\beta,2q)$ implies $\mathrm{GLem}(\iota,q)$ in a rather abstract setting of metric spaces that admit a suitable system of approximating sets playing the role of ``$k$-planes". }

-Combining Euclidean geometry and a special case of a more general axiomatic statement that we derive in Theorem \ref{thm:axiomatic} {(see Theorem \ref{thm:axiomaticIntro})}, we obtain the following characterization: \begin{thm} A $k$-regular set $E\subset\mathbb{R}^n$ is uniformly $k$-rectifiable if and only if $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$. \end{thm} {The proof reveals that the constants involved in the two conditions can also be controlled quantitatively in terms of each other independently of $E$.} To be more precise, we will prove directly that $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$ is equivalent to $E\in \mathrm{GLem}(\beta_{2,\mathcal{V}_k},2)$ {in a quantitative way}.
-Note that for $\nb$ we consider the geometric lemma for $p=1$, while for $\beta$ the usual $p=2.$ This result is non-trivial because a `pointwise' version of this equivalence cannot hold, i.e., it is \emph{not} true in general that
+Combining Euclidean geometry and a special case of the more general axiomatic statement that we derive in Theorem \ref{thm:axiomatic} {(see Theorem \ref{thm:axiomaticIntro})}, we obtain the following characterization: \begin{thm} A $k$-regular set $E\subset\mathbb{R}^n$ is uniformly $k$-rectifiable if and only if $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$. \end{thm} {The proof reveals that the constants involved in the two conditions can also be controlled quantitatively in terms of each other independently of $E$.} To be more precise, we will prove directly that $E\in \mathrm{GLem}(\nb_{1,\mathcal{V}_k},1)$ is equivalent to $E\in \mathrm{GLem}(\beta_{2,\mathcal{V}_k},2)$ {in a quantitative way}.
+Note that for $\nb$ we consider the geometric lemma for $p=1$, while for $\beta$ the usual $p=2.$ This result is non-trivial because a `pointwise' version of this equivalence cannot hold in general, i.e., it is \emph{not} generally true that